 Large fashion houses are happy to send their design teams abroad for research purposes .
 They lead a photographic diary together with sketches of their discoveries and document all their finds.
 These can be fabric cuts, jewelry, artifacts, clothing or accessories.

-Traveling is always a question of the wallet and unfortunately you cannot visit all the places worth seeing in our beautiful earth.
+Traveling is always a question of budget and unfortunately, you cannot visit all the places worth seeing on our enchanting earth.

 However, the following more and less relevant destinations should be on the list for (fashion) designers: